elastic/kibana/x-pack/examples/ow22_pmuellr/docs/v8_profiler.md

 from the browser, using the URL in the URL bar, you can drop the download file from the download status button right into CDT.

-For heap snapshots, open the "Memory" tool instead, and note that it does not appear to support drag and drop from a file.
+For heap snapshots, open the "Memory" tool instead - note that it does not appear to support drag and drop from a file.
 You'll need to right click on "Profiles" in the left-top pane, to see the "Load..." menu, which will allow you to select a file via a file prompted.